belse-de/micro-bit-move-collection/workshop/girlsday aufgaben-eng.md

 # 1. Start - Hello

 ## Task:
-Display a symbol upon startup
+Display a symbol upon startup.

 ### Description:
 After turning on the robot, a symbol should be displayed.
 You can choose the symbol freely.